muratk5n/thirdwave/en/README.md

 ---

-In that scenario a surgical strike against the UKR government is the play, and the attack plan cld be like this guy says.
+In this scenario a surgical strike against the UKR government is the play, and the attack plan cld be like this guy says.

 "@KofmanMichael